sing-group/seda/seda-docs/source/operations.rst

 Reformat file
 -------------

-This operation allows to change the format of a FASTA file.
+This operation allows changing the format of a FASTA file.
 This format includes:

 - *Fragment length*: the fragment length or number of columns in which sequences are divided.
 The *’Remove line breaks’* option specifies that sequences should not be fragmented.
 - *Line breaks*: the type of line breaks, which can be *‘Windows‘* or *‘Unix‘*.